divanoLetto/LinkedinRDF/README.md

 ## Limitations

 Currently the software manages a conspicuous if limited number of entities present in the Linkedin application.
-The management of *Linkedin, Influencer, Post and Video Groups* will be implemented in future updates.
+The management of *Linkedin Groups, Posts, Videos* and *Jobs* will be implemented in future updates.
 The outline of the complete ontology is already available at this [Link](https://github.com/divanoLetto/LinkedinRDF/blob/main/images/DisegnoAdv.pdf "Schema avanzato").